One Moment in Time: Europe and Oceania

 Worldwide, it was a big hit.
 In the United Kingdom, the song entered the UK Singles Chart at number 24, the week ending date of September 24, 1988, and within four weeks of its release reached the top position replacing U2's "Desire", a peak it maintained for two weeks, becoming Houston's third UK number-one single.
 The single was certified Silver by the British Phonographic Industry (BPI) for shipments of 200,000 copies on October 1, 1988.
 According to The Official Charts Company, the single has sold 400,000 copies in the country.
 In West Germany, it debuted at number 58 on the Media Control Top 100 Singles chart, the week dated September 26, 1988, and the following week went straight into the top ten.
 On October 24, 1988, the fifth week of its release, the song reached number one on the chart and stayed there for two weeks, making it her second West German number-one hit.
 The single was certified Gold for shipments of 250,000 copies or more by the Bundesverband Musikindustrie (BVMI) in 1988.
-Across Europe, "One Moment in Time" was successful, topping the European Hot 100 Singles chart for five weeks.
 It peaked inside the top five in Austria, Belgium, Finland, Iceland, Norway, Sweden, and Switzerland, and reached top ten in France and the Netherlands.
 Its European success led to Houston achieving her second number one on the Eurochart Hot 100, peaking at that position for the week of the 15th of October 15, 1988, replacing Collins' "A Groovy Kind of Love" and staying there for five consecutive weeks.
 The single was a more moderate hit in Oceania region, peaking at number 53 and 34 on the singles chart, in Australia and New Zealand, respectively.
 The song re-entered the UK Singles Chart for week ending February 18, 2012, following Houston's death.